-If you’re considering a career in medicine, it’s never too early to start planning.
-Along with your coursework, the real-world experiences you gain as a high school student and undergraduate are heavily considered as part of your medical school application.
+Along with coursework, the real-world experiences gained as a high school student and undergraduate are heavily considered as part of a Medical School application.

-This roundup of resources will help you prepare and improve your admission prospects.
+These resources will help students prepare and improve their admission prospects.

 Future Docs prepares students from underrepresented Minnesota communities for admission to Medical School.

-This SNMA program supports minority pre-medical students by building relationships with current students.
+The SNMA Mentor Program supports minority pre-medical students by building relationships with current students.

 MAPS is an undergraduate student organization that serves minority pre-medical students through informational programs, networking, and volunteering.

 The AAMC strengthens the world’s medical care by supporting the spectrum of education, research, and patient care activities conducted by its member institutions.

-The AAMC Aspiring Docs program offers inspiration, information, and the support you need to explore whether or not a career in medicine is right for you.
+The AAMC Aspiring Docs program offers inspiration, information, and the support to future students.

 The mission of the University of Minnesota Medical School’s Office of Minority Affairs and Diversity is to create a welcoming environment for minority and underrepresented medical students.

 This center at the Medical School aims to positively impact American Indian and Alaska native health through education, research, and outreach.

 The Pre-Health Student Resource Center provides career exploration resources for prospective or current University of Minnesota students interested in medicine and other health fields.